luslab/luslab.github.io/_docs/cheat-sheets/linux.md

 - `rm -rf .nextflow* results work` - Clean a working directory if having problems

 ## Containers
-### Docker
-- `docker build -t <CONTAINER>:<TAG> <FOLDER CONTAINING DOCKERFILE>` -- build new image from docker file
-- `docker images` -- View local images
-- `docker run -it <CONTAINER>:<TAG> /bin/bash` -- Run a container with an interactive shell
-- `docker push <CONTAINER>:<TAG>` -- Pushes local image to docker hub
-- `docker image prune` -- By default, docker image prune only cleans up dangling images.
-A dangling image is one that is not tagged and is not referenced by any container.
-- `docker image prune -a` --To remove all images which are not used by existing containers, use the -a flag:

 ### Vagrant
 #### Creating a VM